 Contact Our Trusted Employment Law Attorneys in Beverly Hills, California Today

-If you believe your California employer has wrongfully terminated you, contact our skilled employment lawyers in Beverly Hills at Mehtani Law Offices at (310)-776-3590 to schedule a free consultation today to discuss your unique circumstances with a law firm that can help pursue real results for your case.
+If you believe your California employer has wrongfully terminated you, contact our skilled employment lawyers in Beverly Hills at Mehtani Law Offices, P.C. at (310)-776-3590 to schedule a free consultation today to discuss your unique circumstances with a law firm that can help pursue real results for your case.